vboyce/natural-stories-maze/README.md

-# provo-maze
+# natural-stories-maze

-This is misnamed, since we're switching away from Provo to natural stories.

-All the Provo stuff is isolated in Provo (and probably has broken locations since things were moved)

-Otherwise, Prep_code contains things used to calcuate surprisals, and do all the prep work.
-Materials has the materials that were used, Ibex has a copy of ibex-maze.
+This contains the materials, data, code, and write-ups associated with the Natural Stories Maze paper.

 ## Contents

 Analysis
-- read_results.R takes the raw Ibex output and produces cleaned.rds
+- read_results.R takes the in Data/raw_data and produces Data/cleaned.rds
-- nat_stories.Rmd has non-modelling analysis looking at accuracy, comprehension, participant feedback
+- nat_stories.Rmd has non-modelling analysis looking at accuracy, comprehension, participant feedback; takes in Data/cleaned.rds and produces Analysis/models/comp.rds
 - models.Rmd has the modelling stuff
+- models/ has saved summaries of models and other pre-processed data objects for inclusion in the paper (paper should build without needing to run any of the models oneself)

 Data
 - raw_data